-Many who first misuse prescription pills get them from friends, family: reportApril 25th, 2012 By Denise Mann, HealthDay Reporter in Medications /
+Many who first misuse prescription pills get them from friends, family: reportApril 25, 2012 By Denise Mann, HealthDay Reporter in Medicine & Health / Medications

 (HealthDay) -- A new U.S. government analysis shows that more than 70 percent of people who first misuse prescription medications get those pills from their friends or relatives.